mikelu-shanghai/CrackIdentificationEvaluation-via-DeepLearning/README.md

-## The paper is still under review, anyone who are intrested in can leave me a message via Github or Email below.
+## The paper is under decision, anyone who are intrested in can leave me a message via Github or Email below.
 ## (Coming on the way ... ...)